-The Association GOVIIN KHULAN* is a French non-profit organization co-founded in November 2007 by Anne-Camille Souris, ethologist, studying Mongolian wild Equids behavioral ecology and behavior since 2003, member of the SSC/IUCN Equid Specialist Group, Chairwoman, project and research Director of the Association GOVIIN KHULAN.
-First and actually the only NGO in Mongolia principally dedicated to the endangered Mongolian Khulan / Mongolian Wild Ass (Equus hemionus hemionus) protection.
+The Association GOVIIN KHULAN* is a French non-profit organization co-founded in November 2007 by Anne-Camille Souris (ethologist, studying Mongolian wild Equids behavioral ecology and behavior since 2003, member of the SSC/IUCN Equid Specialist Group, Chairwoman, project and research Director of the Association GOVIIN KHULAN).
+First and actually the only NGO in Mongolia principally dedicated to conservation of the endangered Mongolian Khulan / Mongolian Wild Ass (Equus hemionus hemionus).

 *"Goviin Khulan" means in mongolian: the Mongolian Wild Ass of the Gobi, Khulan is the mongolian name for Mongolian wild ass.